Isthmia, Corinthia: Description

 Isthmia is located in an area where the Isthmian Games were held.
 The Isthmian Games started in 582 BC and finished during 5th century AD.
 In modern times, Isthmia was a small village.
 But after the digging of Corinth Canal between 1880 and 1893 the village developed.
 Today it is a community, including five settlements Isthmia, Kyras Vrysi, Kalamaki, Paradeisos, Agios Charalampos and Kavos.
-The population of the village Isthmia is 1,134 inhabitants and the population of the community is 2,760 according to the 2011 census.